jupyterhub/zero-to-jupyterhub-k8s/doc/source/authentication.rst

 .. note::

-   The org_whitelist is optional and will require users to accept the read:org github oath scope when logging in.
+   The org_whitelist is optional and will require users to accept the read:org github OAuth scope when logging in.

 Google
 ^^^^^^